vitaly-t/pg-rx-listen/README.md

 $ npm i --save-dev @types/pg
 ```

-The libary uses [pg] / [node-postgres] as a peer-dependency, which you need to include in your project,
+This libary uses [pg] / [node-postgres] as a peer-dependency, which you need to include in your project,
 either directly (if you are using [pg]) or indirectly (for any other library).

 ## Usage